(Updated March 2023)

 Lastly and above all, check stitching has been secured by backstitch.
 Otherwise you may bend over, hear a rip and find your backside is unleashed to the rest of the world.
 Yes, that’s right.
 This comes from red-faced experience!

-Tailored suits and dresses, shirts and trousers and fancy-dress outfits for that matter, anything – can be made in a day though if you’ve got more than a day it is advisable to let them know and take more time.
+Tailored suits and dresses, shirts and trousers and fancy-dress outfits for that matter, anything – can be made by a Hoi An tailor in a day though if you’ve got more than a day it is advisable to let them know and take more time.
 You may get a better end result.

 Hoi An Tailors do suits well and another great option for tailored suits is Mr Xe.
 A tailor himself, with years of experience, Mr Xe’s tailoring is renowned in Hoi An.
 Not only are his prices reasonable and his attention to detail exemplary, he goes out of his way to ensure you’re happy with the end result.